ysig/GraKeL/dev/_sources/user_manual/make_your_own_kernel.rst.txt

    :language: python
    :lines: 1-3

-and let's define the vertex histogram kernel
+and let's define the *vertex-histogram-kernel*

 .. literalinclude:: code_for_examples/vertex_kernel.py
    :language: python
    :lines: 8-35

 As you see there a few things we should note.
-Firstly the new_parameters variable, which is used for popping a specifically constructed message to the user, when entering a wrong parameter, while ignoring it.
+Firstly the :code:`new_parameters` variable, which is used for popping a specifically constructed message to the user, when entering a wrong parameter, while ignoring it.
 Afterwards we call the :code:`__init__` of the father process and provide a coding scheme of how to read all the other parameters (in our case there are no parameters).